Why Do I Struggle to Breathe When Running? And What To Do About It

 Another common reason why you might feel out of breath while running is that you are running too fast for your current fitness level.

-Remember running is a total-body workout.
-Your heart and muscles need much more oxygen and nutrients above resting levels, requiring your lungs to work harder and faster to take in oxygen and exhale carbon dioxide, the metabolic waste product.
+Remember, running is a total-body workout.
+Your heart and muscles require significantly more oxygen and nutrients than at rest, necessitating that your lungs work harder and faster to take in oxygen and exhale carbon dioxide, a metabolic waste product.

 The faster you run, the higher the energy cost of the activity per minute.
 This means that as exercise intensity increases, so does the rate at which your muscles and heart need oxygen.

-As a result, your body tries to breathe faster and deeper, aiming to gulp in as much oxygen per minute as possible.
+As a result, your body tries to breathe faster and deeper, aiming to inhale as much oxygen as possible per minute.

 Once you cross over the anaerobic threshold, your body is no longer able to produce energy (ATP) fast enough through aerobic metabolic pathways (Krebs cycle and electron transport chain).